 - Knowledge of Georgia’s policy environment and processes, and political landscape

 - Strong critical thinking, problem-solving, research, and analytical skills

 - Ability to establish and maintain effective working relationships with many different stakeholders and constituencies

-- Strong commitment to social and economic justice
+- Strong commitment to race equity, and social and economic justice

-1. Please send a resume and cover letter to email@example.com with “Story Collection Coordinator” in the subject line.
+Please send a resume, cover letter, and sample work to email@example.com with “Your Name—Contract Analyst” in the subject line.